 French postcard.
 Unknown editor and photographer.

-Audrey Hepburn was born as Audrey Kathleen Ruston in Ixelles/Elsene, a municipality in Brussels, Belgium, in 1929.
-She was the only child of Joseph Victor Anthony Ruston, a Briton, and his second wife, the former Baroness Ella van Heemstra, a Dutch aristocrat, who was a daughter of a former governor of Dutch Guiana.
+Audrey Hepburn was born Audrey Kathleen Ruston in Ixelles/Elsene, a municipality in Brussels, Belgium, in 1929.
+She was the only child of Joseph Victor Anthony Ruston, a Briton, and his second wife, the former Baroness Ella van Heemstra, a Dutch aristocrat, who was the daughter of a former governor of Dutch Guiana.

-Her father later used the surname of his maternal grandmother, Kathleen Hepburn, to the family's and her surname became Hepburn-Ruston.
+Her father later used the surname of his maternal grandmother, Kathleen Hepburn, to the family and her surname became Hepburn-Ruston.
 Hepburn's father's job with a British insurance company meant the family travelled often between Brussels, England, and The Netherlands.
 In 1935, her parents divorced and her father, a Nazi sympathiser, left the family.

 In 1939, her mother moved her and her two half-brothers to their grandfather's home in Arnhem in the Netherlands, believing the Netherlands would be safe from a German attack.
 Hepburn attended the Arnhem Conservatory from 1939 to 1945, where she trained in ballet along with the standard school curriculum.
 In 1940, the Germans invaded the Netherlands.
-During the German occupation, Hepburn adopted the pseudonym Edda van Heemstra, modifying her mother's documents because an 'English sounding' name was considered dangerous.
+During the German occupation, Hepburn adopted the pseudonym Edda van Heemstra, modifying her mother's documents because an 'English-sounding' name was considered dangerous.

 By 1944, Audrey had become a proficient ballerina.
 She secretly danced for groups of people to collect money for the Dutch resistance.
 During the Dutch famine that followed, over the winter of 1944, people starved and froze to death in the streets.
 Hepburn and many others resorted to making flour out of tulip bulbs to bake cakes and biscuits.
 Hepburn's wartime experiences later led her to become involved with UNICEF.